Return to Innocence

 "Return to Innocence" is a song by German musical group Enigma, released in December 1993 by Virgin Records as the lead single from the group's second album, The Cross of Changes (1993).
-It was co-written and produced by Michael Cretu, reaching number one in over 10 countries.
-The song peaked at number three on the UK Singles Chart, and entered the top five in several other countries.
+It was co-written and produced by Michael Cretu.

+The song peaked reached number one in four countries and peaked at number three on the UK Singles Chart.
 "Return to Innocence" was the project's biggest hit in the United States, reaching number two on the Billboard Modern Rock Tracks chart and number four on the Billboard Hot 100.
 Julien Temple directed its accompanying music video.
-It depicts a man's life in reverse and received heavy rotation on European music channels.
+It was filmed in Málaga, Spain, depicting a man's life in reverse and received heavy rotation on European music channels.

 History

 The song's melodic and talking vocals in English are provided by Angel X (Andreas Harde), and a short talking vocal by Sandra ("That's not the beginning of the end, that's the return to yourself, the return to innocence"), while an Amis chant ("Weeding and Paddyfield Song No. 1") sung by folk music duo Difang and Igay Duana opens the song and is repeated throughout.
 Hailing from Taiwan, these Amis musicians were in a cultural exchange program in Paris in 1988 when their performance of the song was recorded by the Maison des Cultures du Monde and later distributed on CD.
 The producer of Enigma, Michael Cretu, later obtained the CD and proceeded to sample it.
-In addition, the drum beat of the song was sampled from the Led Zeppelin song "When the Levee Breaks", played by John Bonham.

-The song was used to promote several types of media in the mid-1990s, including film and TV commercials.
-In autumn 1994, the song was featured in an episode of the TV show My So-Called Life.
-In 1995, the song was used as the closing theme in Disney's live-action film Man of the House, as well as in the opening and closing of an Outer Limits episode.
-In 1996, the song was further popularised when it was used in a television advertisement to promote the 1996 Summer Olympics.

 Legal dispute

 In March 1998, Difang and Igay sued Cretu, Virgin Records and a number of recording companies for unauthorised use of their song without credit.
-The case was settled out of court for an undisclosed amount of money and all further releases of the song were credited (including royalties) to the Duanas.
+The case was settled out of court for an undisclosed amount of money and "full attribution" to the Duanas "including liner notes on all future releases featuring the work".
 Cretu has stated that he had been led to believe that the recording was in the public domain and that he did not intentionally violate the Duanas' copyright.

+Music and production

+"Return to Innocence" is a worldbeat and new-age song, with influences from Hinduism.
+The song was composed by Michael Cretu (credited as Curly M.C.).
+The vocals on the song are performed by Andreas Harde and Sandra Cretu, while Jens Gad and Peter Cornelius played guitar.
+The non-lyrical vocals is performed by Difang Duana.
+The song was recorded at A.R.T.
+Studios at Ibiza, Spain, with additional engineering by Michael Cretu.
+In addition, the drum beat of the song was sampled from the Led Zeppelin song "When the Levee Breaks", played by John Bonham.